Saurabhvsharma/ypg2yui3/digital-clock-2.md

 ```

 That is the easy part.
 Now let us create our module.
 After we define
-our modules core we then include a version number (e.g. 0.0.1) and
+our modules core we then include a version number (e.g. 0.0.2 since this is our second
+digital clock prototype) and
 a configuration options object including the required list of modules
 we need to run.